Complexity theory and organizations: Complex adaptive systems

 Organizations can be treated as complex adaptive systems (CAS) as they exhibit fundamental CAS principles like self-organization, complexity, emergence, interdependence, space of possibilities, co-evolution, chaos, and self-similarity.

 CAS are contrasted with ordered and chaotic systems by the relationship that exists between the system and the agents which act within it.
 In an ordered system the level of constraint means that all agent behavior is limited to the rules of the system.
 In a chaotic system, the agents are unconstrained and susceptible to statistical and other analyses.
 In a CAS, the system and the agents co-evolve; the system lightly constrains agent behavior, but the agents modify the system by their interaction with it.
 This self-organizing nature is an important characteristic of CAS; and its ability to learn to adapt, differentiate it from other self-organizing systems.

 Organizational environments can be viewed as complex adaptive systems where coevolution generally occurs near the edge of chaos, and it should maintain a balance between flexibility and stability to avoid organizational failure.
 As a response to coping with turbulent environments; businesses bring out flexibility, creativity, agility, and innovation near the edge of chaos; provided the organizational structure has sufficient decentralized, non-hierarchical network structures.

 Implications for organizational management

 CAS approaches to strategy seek to understand the nature of system constraints and agent interaction and generally takes an evolutionary or naturalistic approach to strategy.
 Some research integrates computer simulation and organizational studies.

 Complexity theory and knowledge management

 Complexity theory also relates to knowledge management (KM) and organizational learning (OL).
 "Complex systems are, by any other definition, learning organizations."
 Complexity Theory, KM, and OL are all complementary and co-dependent.
 “KM and OL each lack a theory of how cognition happens in human social systems – complexity theory offers this missing piece”.
+Research has linked organizational complexity to corporate inertia; a study of large, diversified U.S. firms found that increased information complexity was associated with lower levels of change in resource allocation and corporate investments across divisions.